KeminaPera/Effective-Java-/di-4-zhang-ff1a-lei-he-jie-kou/di-17-tiao-ff1a-shi-ke-bian-xing-zui-xiao-hua.md

 The list of rules for immutable classes at the beginning of this item says that no methods may modify the object and that all its fields must be final.
 In fact these rules are a bit stronger than necessary and can be relaxed to improve performance.
 In truth, no method may produce an externally visible change in the object’s state.
 However, some immutable classes have one or more nonfinal fields in which they cache the results of expensive computations the first time they are needed.
 If the same value is requested again, the cached value is returned, saving the cost of recalculation.
 This trick works precisely because the object is immutable, which guarantees that the computation would yield the same result if it were repeated.

-For example, PhoneNumber’s hashCode method \(Item 11, page 53\)

-computes the hash code the first time it’s invoked and caches it in

-case it’s invoked again.
-This technique, an example of lazy

-initialization \(Item 83\), is also used by String.
+For example, PhoneNumber’s hashCode method \(Item 11, page 53\) computes the hash code the first time it’s invoked and caches it in case it’s invoked again.
+This technique, an example of lazy initialization \(Item 83\), is also used by String.

+One caveat should be added concerning serializability.
+If you

+choose to have your immutable class implement Serializable and it

+contains one or more fields that refer to mutable objects, you must

+provide an explicit readObject or readResolve method, or use

+the ObjectOutputStream.writeUnshared and ObjectInputStream.readUnshar

+ed methods, even if the default serialized form is acceptable.

+Otherwise an attacker could create a mutable instance of your class.

+This topic is covered in detail in Item 88.